ltdrdata/ComfyUI-Workflow-Component/README.md

 ![component-use](misc/component-use.png)

 * When you load a .component.json file or load a workflow created with .component.json, the component is automatically loaded.
-  * Currently, the generated PNG file does not include component information.

 ## How To Edit Component